rhythm29/Geektrust_War/readme.md

 # Lengaburu War

-Our problem is set in the planet of Lengaburu…in the distant distant galaxy of Tara B. Our protagonists are King Shan, the emperor of Lengaburu, and the evil queen Al Falcone of Falicornia
-Lengaburu has been at peace with her neighbours for over 50 years but now…. planet Falicornia dares attack Lengaburu.
+Our problem is set in the planet of Lengaburu in the distant distant galaxy of Tara B. Lengaburu has been at peace with her neighbours for over 50 years but now, planet Falicornia dares attack Lengaburu.
 Write code to help King Shan identify the optimal force he should deploy to defend Lengaburu.
 Al Falcone has a larger army than King Shan.
 But she cannot leave her home planet unprotected.
 So she will always deploy a sub set of her army.
 Moreover King Shan’s army unit is 2X more stronger than Al Falcone’s.